Activities and sightseeing near Komarna in South Dalmatia

 typical low-stemmed vines are grown in the traditional fashion.
 There

-are offers of wine tasting and sales in many places, but I suggest that
+are offers of wine tasting and sales in many places, but I suggest

+government.
 Only the indigenous Plavac Mali grape grows here.

 From Ston, there is only a short way to Prapratno where a ferry terminal was opened April 2006.
 The car ferry to Sobra on the Island of Mljet leaves from Prapratno three times a day.